dark-galaxy/darkgalaxy-manual-old/content/getting-started/core-concepts/planet-resources.md

 The planets ![Coord][coord] coordinate is defined by it's place in [the universe](/content/getting-started/core-concepts/the-universe.md), and you set the name when you signed up / colonised / invaded, so those are straight foward.
-The ![Worker][worker] information is split into four pieces:
+The ![Worker][worker] worker information is split into four pieces:

-* The number of ![Worker][worker] Workers available, and ready to work, these can be used on Structures, Ships or Training
+* The number of workers available, and ready to work, these can be used on Structures, Ships or Training
-* The total ![Worker][worker]Worker capacity of the planet, this can be increased with Structures such as the Living Quarters
+* The total Worker capacity of the planet, this can be increased with Structures such as the Living Quarters
 * The Amount of workers being generated per-turn, this can be influenced by structures such as Farms
-* The number of ![Worker][worker] Worker's which are currently Occupied performing other tasks
+* The number of worker's which are currently Occupied performing other tasks

 ![Soldier][soldier] Soldiers are there to help protect your planet, or be used for invasion.
 The numbers here show how many soldiers are present on a planet, as well as the maximum soldier capacity of a planet.
 The Army Barracks can be used to train soldiers, as well as increase the soldier capacity on a planet.